 Common Causes of Traumatic Brain Injury

--Falls: Though more common with young children and older adults, falls are the leading cause of TBIs nationwide.
+-Falls: Though more common among young children and older adults, falls are the leading cause of TBIs nationwide.
 The CDC estimates that in 2013, 1,320,411 people suffered traumatic brain injuries caused by a fall.
-People can sustain a traumatic brain injury by falling from high places such as a roof, scaffold or ladder, down stairs, or as a result of a slip and fall that may happen in a store, at work, or at home.
+People can sustain a traumatic brain injury by falling from high places such as a roof, scaffold, or ladder, downstairs, or as a result of a slip and fall that may happen in a store, at work, or at home.

--Car and Truck Accidents: Car accidents, truck accidents, motorcycle accidents, bicycle accidents and pedestrian accidents are a common cause of traumatic brain injury.
-A study done by the CDC found that motor vehicle accidents cause as many of one-fourth of all traumatic brain injury-related hospitalizations, while another found they are the leading cause of death among TBI-related fatalities for people between the ages of 15 and 34.
+-Car and Truck Accidents: Car accidents, truck accidents, motorcycle accidents, bicycle accidents, and pedestrian accidents are common causes of traumatic brain injury.
+A study done by the CDC found that motor vehicle accidents cause as many as one-fourth of all traumatic brain injury-related hospitalizations, while another found they are the leading cause of death among TBI-related fatalities for people between the ages of 15 and 34.

 -Sports Injuries: The CDC estimates that 283,000 children seek emergency care for recreation and/or sports-related traumatic brain injury each year.
 Some of these are mild traumatic brain injuries, also known as concussions, while others are more serious.
 Of those, they approximate that 45% of the hospital visits are due to injuries sustained in contact sports such as football, basketball, soccer, and hockey.
 In addition to high-impact sports, injuries may be caused by other activities as well, such as limited contact sports, non-contact sports, and other recreational activities.

 The symptoms of a traumatic brain injury can vary depending on its severity.
 Some of the potential symptoms that someone who has suffered a traumatic brain injury can experience include: